Adaptive Trajectory Optimization for Task-Specific Human-Robot Collaboration: Robot-Specific Control Design

-The remainder of the proof follows similarly to the analysis in \cite{nohooji2020constrained}, where the boundedness of all signals and the convergence of the error to a small neighborhood around zero are rigorously established.
-Therefore, we omit the detailed steps here. \end{proof}

-Note that the developed neuro-adaptive PID control framework provides stability guarantees with a simple structure, minimal computational cost, and few tunable parameters.
+Using \eqref{Lyap}, Property 1, and Lemma 2, it follows that \( e_c(t) \) and \( \tilde{\theta}(t) \) are uniformly ultimately bounded.
+Applying Lemma 1, the tracking error \( e(t) \) is also bounded and thus the joint position \( q(t) \) remains bounded.
+Given the boundedness of \( \tilde{\theta}(t) \), the estimated weight \( \hat{\theta}(t) \) is also bounded.
+Moreover, since the basis function \( \phi(z) \) is bounded, the adaptive gain \( k_R(t) \) remains bounded.
+Thus, the control input \( \tau(t) \) is bounded, ensuring the boundedness of all closed-loop signals. \end{proof} Note that the developed neuro-adaptive PID control framework provides stability guarantees with a simple structure, minimal computational cost, and few tunable parameters.
 This makes it highly suitable for real-time human-robot collaboration tasks, even in uncertain environments.

-Algorithm 1 outlines the iDRE-based trajectory optimization and the neuro-adaptive PID control for joint-space tracking introduced in this paper.
+Algorithm 1 outlines the proposed framework for task-specific human-robot collaboration, integrating trajectory optimization and adaptive control.